 He takes pride in working directly with our volunteers.
 “I love talking to them and learning their stories.
 We see so many people who have amazing histories and just want to give back.
 I’m so glad to be a part of it.”

-Matthew McGuiness, Warehouse Associate
+Matthew McGuiness, Manna Pantry and Warehouse Coordinator

 Start Date: March 2020